LOEFFLER’S FORGOTTEN OCTET

 Lost and Found

 Two great octets, one beloved and one unknown, entered the repertoire as late bloomers after years of silence, each unpublished during its composer’s lifetime.
 It’s almost unthinkable that Schubert’s Octet, now a cornerstone of the repertoire, had once slipped into obscurity as a forgotten work when it was finally published in full nearly 50 years after Schubert’s death.
 The same fate has befallen Loeffler’s Octet, with an even longer gestation period of over 125 years.
-Together, these works serve as a reminder that our modern sense of the canon is based only on that narrow sliver of music we know today—the music that survived—and a hope that Loeffler’s Octet and other music that slipped through the cracks will follow Schubert into the musical pantheon.
+Together, these works serve as a reminder that our modern sense of the canon is based only on that narrow sliver of music we know today—the music that survived—and a hope that Loeffler’s Octet and the other music that slipped through the cracks will follow Schubert into the musical pantheon.

 Charles Martin Loeffler: Octet for two clarinets, harp, string quartet and double bass (1897)